thezedt/mr500v1-openwrt/README.md

 	kmod-usb-net-huawei-cdc-ncm
 	comgt-ncm

 Reboot the router.
-After the reboot there is a new network device available as `eth1`.
+After the reboot there is a new network device `eth1` available.

 Use LuCI to delete pre-configured `wwan0`.
 Create a new `wwan0` interface with protocol `DHCP` and attached to the new `eth1` device.
-Or do it manually in `/etc/config/network`:
+Or do this manually in `/etc/config/network`:

 	config interface 'wwan0'
 		option proto 'dhcp'